MajorDigi/RLAB308_4_1/README.md

 # RLAB308_4_1

 ## Project Overview
-This project is a Dog API integration that fetches and displays dog images using The Dog API.
+This project is a Cat API integration that fetches and displays cat images using The Cat API.
 It includes HTML, CSS, and JavaScript files to handle the API requests and user interface.

 ## Files
 - `index.html`: Main HTML file